-6.13 Employers without a company salary system
+6.14 Employers without a company salary system

-Employers without a scheme for salary growth have to apply the salary table and the system described in Article 6.3 up to and including 6.11.
+Employers without a scheme for salary growth have to apply the salary table and the system described in Article 6.3 up to and including 6.12.

-If you develop adequately in your job, you will be entitled to a standard increment, insofar as you have not yet reached your job final salary.
-A standard increment is the difference between two consecutive job salaries in the applicable salary scale.
+If you develop adequately in your job, you will be entitled to a standard increase, insofar as you have not yet reached your job final salary.
+A standard increase is the difference between two consecutive job salaries in the applicable salary scale.

-If you do not develop adequately in your job, your employer can give you a lower increment than expressed above, or no increment, resulting in a slower progression through the applicable salary scale.
+If you do not develop adequately in your job, your employer can give a lower increase than expressed above, or no increase, resulting in a slower progression through the applicable salary scale.

-If you develop more than adequately in your job, the employer can give you a higher increment than expressed above, or several increments, resulting in a faster progression through the salary scale.
+If you develop more than adequately in your job, the employer can give you a higher increase than expressed above, or several increases, resulting in a faster progression through the salary scale.

-6.14 Employers with a company salary system
+6.15 Employers with a company salary system